ChameleonCloud/docs/source/technical/swift.rst

 Working with Objects
 ______________________

+.. tip:: swift can upload objects up to 4GB.
+Larger objects must be broken into segments no larger than this with the --segment-size option indicating size in bits. ``--segment-size 4831838208`` is close to 4GB and not above this limit.

 You may upload a file from your local machine to a container using the following command:

 .. code-block:: bash